My Approach to Helping

-I understand the importance of wanting to feel better!
-My approach is to get started right away.
-My goal in the first session is to show clients I understand their problem, help them start making sense of it, and leave them with something to help them start feeling better right from the first meeting.
+I understand the importance of wanting to feel better.
+Most people like to get started right away.
+My goal in the first session is to show clients I understand their problem, help them start making sense of it, and leave them with something to focus on.

-I'm happy to say clients like my approach and find it useful from the start.
+Clients say they like my approach and find it useful from the start.
 I get a lot of positive feedback at the end of the first session.
-I love to be effective and am happy to share my knowledge with others!
+I love to be effective and share my knowledge with others.

 My Role as a Therapist

 I'm a consultant to individuals on life issues, providing them with understanding, clarity, new solutions, and hope!
-A good therapist bridges the gap between suffering and happiness.
-A good therapist inspires hope while helping people develop the skillstools they need to meet their goals.
+A good therapist bridges the gap between suffering and happiness and inspires hope while developing the skills and tools people need to meet their goals.
 Often our best attempts to solve our problems become the problem.
-A good therapist helps people identify these failed attempts and work together to create solutions that actually work.
+We will identify these failed attempts and work together to create solutions that work.

-I take my role as a therapist very seriously, and am consistent in my personal life with living the values I use in therapy.
-What you see is truly what you get.
-My clients have told me that they enjoy my personality, understand my treatment methods, and appreciate my ability to be straightforward in a way that helps clients feel accepted, make sense of their problems, and solve them.
+I am genuine and straightforward while balancing gentleness and respect.
+What you see is what you get.
+My clients enjoy my personality, understand my treatment methods, and appreciate my ability to be straightforward in a way that helps clients feel accepted, make sense of their problems, and solve them.

 Had a Negative Therapy Experience?

 Sadly, I've heard it a lot.
 Trust is essential in ALL relationships, not just the therapy relationship.
-I assume that people must trust by verification.
+We trust by verification.
 I work slowly with clients so they can size me up along the way and decide for themselves if I'm trustworthy.
 And at the end of every first session I ask people, "Do I sound like someone you would like to work with?"
-I'm proud to say that people like my approach and feel safe as a result.
+I stay busy.

 Important Factors for Choosing a Therapist